 What is a Safety School?

-For a safety school, you should feel that you meet and exceed their requirements.
-Your scores should fall on the high end (or exceed) what they list.
-You may also want to consider a safety in terms of price, so in addition to academic criteria being met, your safety school, or one of them, should be affordable, if price is a family concern.
+For a safety school, you should feel that you meet or exceed their requirements.
+Your test scores should fall on the high end (or exceed) what they list.
+You may also want to consider a safety in terms of price, so, in addition to academic criteria being met, your safety school, or one of them, should be affordable, if price is a family concern.
 You should have some interest in your safety school, but many don't feel as strongly about their safety as it is not their primary choice.
 It is not necessarily the best fit, though you should consider it to provide a quality education and the majors you are interested in.
 It may be an okay fit, but not your dream school - that's okay.
 Many choose a state school or local community college as their safety.
-Having a safety school is important so that you have a fall-back plan if you don't get in to other schools.
+Having a safety school is important so that you have a fallback plan if you don't get in to other schools.

 What is a Reach School?

 A reach school is somewhere you choose to apply to, but you knowingly fall short of some requirements.
 It can still be worth it to apply, because you may have some outstanding qualities that will see you through.
 Fact: 100% of students that do not apply to Harvard, do not get into Harvard.
 Keep your hopes in check when applying to a reach school.
 If your reach school is very selective, you can expect to have stiff competition.

 To be clear, schools are labeled as safety or reach based on academics, but financial situations can warrant these labels, too.
 Remember there are many ways to pay for college if you and your family do not have the financial resources, but you need ask for money by filling out the FAFSA, requesting aid from the school, and possibly taking on the responsibility to pay for school in the form of student loan debt.
 Total college costs should be considered when you decide where to apply, even though students will often pay less than the "sticker" price after private scholarships, federal and state aid and merit aid are considered.
 Talk with your parents and read about how to pay for each specific college being considered before you apply.